 Red arrow 3 is the Lucas CAV filter housing.
 Any trapped water in the system will be found in the lower canister (which might be glass or metal).
 You will see that there is a hidden tap underneath to drain this and remove water without dismantling the filter housing if necessary.
-Drain the fuel and any water into a tin.
-Be prepared for a mug-full.
-(Again space for a container is limited so do a little at a time so that it can be removed without spillage) then, to replace the filter, unscrew the nut in the centre of the housing (arrowed).
+Drain any fuel and water into a cup, then, to replace the filter, unscrew the nut in the centre of the housing (arrowed).
 The filter assembly and lower canister then drop out, together with any remaining fuel, so a container below to catch it is required.
 The new filter element comes with several rubber gaskets which need to be replaced.
 There is one important O ring up inside which is difficult to remove.
 To make sure that everything was properly in place I eventually undid the two bolts holding the whole assembly to the bulkhead and then turned it upside down.
 Access is then simple.